Jack-Daly-Eng025/30_DAYS_OF_CODE/README.md

 * A Simple App made with Tauri and Leptos Tech-Stack.
 I am still committed to mastering using Tauri as a developer, as I believe it will make my toolkit as a developer stronger and help me build more variety with my portfolio.
 Maybe I'll revisit this project.

-* A project folder showing a imperfect donut made in Blender- This was from a tutorial I never finished but need to revisit, because I have sinced decided on pursuing game development and want to learn how to make my own assets as a game dev.
+* A project folder showing a imperfect donut made in Blender- This was from a tutorial I never finished but need to revisit, because I have since decided on pursuing game development and want to learn how to make my own assets as a game dev.